tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

        <tr>
        <td><b> Big update:</b></td>
        <td>
-       <p>&#9642; As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode.</p>
+       <p>As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode.</p>
-       <p>&#9642; As a reminder, the pipeline only uses the first eight CBVs for co-trending, because subsequent CBVs are usually dominated by stochastic noise.</p>
+       <p>As a reminder, the pipeline only uses the first eight CBVs for co-trending, because subsequent CBVs are usually dominated by stochastic noise.</p>
-       <p>&#9642; In Sectors 30–33, the values for CBVs 9–16 are set to 0.</p>
+       <p>In Sectors 30–33, the values for CBVs 9–16 are set to 0.</p>
        </td>
        <td style="min-width: 20em;">
        </td>